TileDB-Inc/TileDB-VCF/README.md

   --sample-names v2-usVwJUmo,v2-WpXCYApL
 ```

-Create a table of all variants within one or more regions of interest:
+Create a TSV file containing all variants within one or more regions of interest:

 ```sh
 tiledbvcf export \